 Artificial crevice observation is an important term in this study.
-Analysis of this topic gives a clear view of the process of the crevice, its significance of it, and the work function of artificial crevice according to Liu, Yangping, et al., 2019.
+Analysis of this topic gives a clear view of the process of the crevice, its significance of it, and the work function of artificial crevice [14].
 Here hypochlorite is considered as 'chlorine' while NaCl is referred to as 'chloride'.
-In this study of visual observation of artificial cervices, experimental results are described as invisible corrosion, slightly visible corrosion, severe visible corrosion, localized corrosion as well as pitting corrosion according to Makhlouf, Abdel Salam H., and Martin A. Botello,2018.
+In this study of visual observation of artificial cervices, experimental results are described as invisible corrosion, slightly visible corrosion, severe visible corrosion, localized corrosion as well as pitting corrosion [15].
 The process of corrosion attacks 8 instances invisibly.
 When an application of corrosion is applied for high external potentials the attack of corrosion is called severe corrosion.
 For promoting the process of corrosion always external potential have to be higher than 200 V. It is an effective process for promoting corrosion.
-The main observation of this particular topic is no corrosion was implemented for 304 SS in 400 ppm chloride or a mixture of 40 ppm chlorine or 400 ppm chloride under the external process of potential 200V as per Mali, Sachin A. et al., 2021.
+The main observation of this particular topic is no corrosion was implemented for 304 SS in 400 ppm chloride or a mixture of 40 ppm chlorine or 400 ppm chloride under the external process of potential 200V [16].
 In pitting corrosion of the place of crevice mouth processing a mixture of 400 ppm chloride and 40 chlorine ppm.
 This experimental observation of the artificial crevice is described in the below figure.